bitsoex/slate/source/index.html.md

 ## Rate Limits

-Rate limits are are based on one minute windows.
+Rate limits are based on one minute windows.
 For public API requests, the limit is 60 requests per minute.
 For private API requests, the limit is 300 requests per minute.
 If you exceed these limits, you will get locked out for one minute.
 Continuous one minute lockouts may result in a 24-hour block.